-We expect to continue to incur additional costs associated with our ongoing research and development activities and our continued operation as a public company.
+We expect to continue to incur additional costs associated with our limited ongoing research and development activities and our continued operation as a public company.
 In addition, subject to obtaining regulatory approval of any of our product candidates, we anticipate we will need substantial additional funding in connection with our continuing operations.

 We have no products approved for commercial sale, have not generated any revenue from product sales to date and have suffered recurring losses from operations since our inception.
 The lack of revenue from product sales to date and recurring losses from operations since our inception raise substantial doubt as to our ability to continue as a going concern.
-Until we can generate a sufficient amount of revenue from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
+Until we can generate a sufficient amount of revenue from our products, if ever, we would expect to finance future cash needs through public or private equity or debt offerings.
 Additional capital may not be available on reasonable terms, if at all.
-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates.
+If we are unable to enter into a strategic transaction or raise additional capital in sufficient amounts or on terms acceptable to us, we will need to pursue a dissolution and liquidation of our company.
 Based on our expected cash requirements, we believe that there is substantial doubt that our existing cash and cash equivalents will be sufficient to fund our operation through one year from the date of this report.